bouwew/PMBus/README.md

 ```
 Commands to use:
 `python3 runner.py` to obtain the above output.
 `python3 program.py` to program the HEP-1000, I have only tested with one programming-line uncommented.

+Note: there could be bugs, Status is not tested.
+Charger Status, Curve Config, System Status and System Config are tested and appear to be correct.